RomanchNyaupane/A121_radar_board/sdi_command_encoding_details.md

 ## Overview

 This document describes the SDI (Sensor Data Interface) command encoding scheme used to efficiently decode and execute variable-length ASCII commands on embedded systems.
 The system converts human-readable commands into compact 32-bit instruction codes.
 The hex based approach is for removing the text processing overhead.
-The hex based approach trades code readability with less amount of processing.
+The hex based approach trades code readability with reduction of text processing.

 ## Command Structure